Adroiti/docs-for-code-review-tools/Detekt/UnnecessaryParentheses.md

 ## Description

-This rule reports unnecessary parentheses around expressions.
-These unnecessary parentheses can safely be removed.
+Unnecessary parentheses can be safely removed.

 Example of **incorrect** code: